JAADEC/CSS-SNA/README.md

 After activating the environment it should be shown by `(.venv)` in front of your directory.

+#### Deactivate virtual environment

+#### Install dependencies
+All necessary dependencies are stored in `setup.py` and can be installed by first activating your virtual environment (see above).
 Now all dependencies can be installed by running the following command:

 ```
 pip install .